fabianloewe/matter-docs/syntax/definition.md

 ## Definition

 A _definition_ is a grammatical rule assigned to variable.
+A rule is usually made of multiple parts but can just be a `String`, too.
 The variable name can only consist of lowercase letters, numbers and dashes \(`-`\).

 #### Example